gwiam/awt_atoyom/porting_scripts.md

     - looks like nodes are intended to only have one script
     - referencing components in Godot doesn't work because there are none
     - cannot add more than one script to a node
+    - animation state changes don't work anymore (dunno where to put this)
+    - instatiating objects works differently

 # Solutions: